xpack/web-doxygen/website/docs/manual/pages/emojisup.md

 </div>

-When invoking the script with the <span class="doxyComputerOutput">-d image\_dir</span> option, the images will by downloaded to the <span class="doxyComputerOutput">image\_dir</span> directory.
+When invoking the script with the <code>-d image\_dir</code> option, the images will by downloaded to the <code>image\_dir</code> directory.

-When invoking the script with the <span class="doxyComputerOutput">-s</span> option, no progress messages are shown while fetching the images, except for when fetching an image fails.
+When invoking the script with the <code>-s</code> option, no progress messages are shown while fetching the images, except for when fetching an image fails.

 By means of the Doxygen configuration parameter <a href="/web-doxygen/docs/pages/config/#cfg_latex_emoji_directory">LATEX\_EMOJI\_DIRECTORY</a> the requested directory can be selected.